pulumi/pulumi-hugo/themes/default/content/blog/advanced-aws-networking-part-2/index.md

         super().__init__("awsAdvancedNetworking:index:SpokeVpc", name, None, opts)
 ```

-Then, create a VPC with 2 sets of subnets, both isolated (that is, with no pathway to the internet).
+Then, create a VPC with two sets of subnets, both isolated (with no pathway to the internet).
 One set of subnets will hold our spoke VPC workloads, and the other will hold our Transit Gateway attachment.
 We enable DNS hostnames and support so that we can later use VPC endpoints to enable [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/index.html) access to verify that centralized egress is working as expected without requiring direct host access via SSH:

 ```python
 self.vpc = awsx.ec2.Vpc(